michaelsproul/arduino-power-monitor/README.md

 ## Building

-Add your ThingSpeak API key in the necessary places, modify ino.ini to reflect the Arduino you've got, then run `ino build`.
+Add your ThingSpeak API key in the necessary place(s), modify ino.ini to reflect the Arduino you've got, and run `ino build && ino upload && ino serial`.

 You can also edit `~/.inorc` to set your Ino preferences globally.

+## Testing

+If you want to test your setup without parsing the data or uploading it to ThingSpeak you can build and run the project in the serial-test directory.
+Run `ino build && ino upload && ino serial` from the serial-test directory and you'll see the XML output from the meter (hopefully).

 ## Reference material